beginner-codes/beginner.py-bot/README.md

     python beginner.py

-Alternatively if you have docker installed you can run
+Alternatively if you have docker installed you can run it using docker compose with the following command.

-    docker build -t beginner-py-bot:latest .
-    docker run -it -e DISCORD_BOT="token value" beginner-py-bot:latest
+    docker-compose -f bot-compose.yaml up

+To stop the bot press `CTRL-C`

+It will be necessary to create a file at the root of the project named `bot.config`, inside the file you will need to provide the bot token like this:

+    DISCORD_TOKEN=TOKEN GOES HERE

+To simplify this process you can make a copy of the `example_bot.config` and fill in the token.
+Docker compose will load the contents of this file into the bot's container environment.